ashleybaxter/iamashley/_posts/2015-01-19-108-subscribers-later-my-email-course-experiment.markdown

 Insurance by Jack, on the other hand, doesn't boast the biggest Twitter audience (although to all 150+ of you who do follow, thank you), and I had no idea how to use that modest number to leverage this to its full potential.

 Michael suggested I add it to Reddit and Hacker News.
-The thing is, I always see using these channels solely for the purpose of self promotion as human spam. <a href="http://www.copyblogger.com/shameless-self-promotion/">Self promotion is hard</a>, guys.
+The thing is, using these channels solely for the purpose of self promotion as human spam. <a href="http://www.copyblogger.com/shameless-self-promotion/">Self promotion is hard</a>, guys.

 Hypocritical, perhaps.
 After all, I have no beef in using my personal Twitter to pimp my work, but using these channels solely to benefit myself makes me feel uneasy.
 I mean, what if the internet police catch on?